 Tell us a little more about CPC Strategy.
 How does your team improve the businesses of Amazon sellers?

 CPC Strategy serves as the strategic layer between a seller’s business and Amazon.com.
 We work to make sure our sellers’ products are being discovered and purchased at the highest rate possible.
 Our comprehensive approach covers product content optimization, FBA inventory allocation assessment and recommendations, ASIN level profitability analysis, new account setup, active and ongoing management of Sponsored Products and AMS, account and product level reporting, winning the buy box, combating unauthorized sellers, and a lot more.
 Our goal is to make sure that our sellers don’t just sell more, but are more profitable in the process.
 We work with sellers that are just launching on Amazon to those that are generating over $20MM on the Amazon Marketplace to make sure they are getting most out of the channel.

 We’d like to thank Pat for taking the time to share his knowledge with us.
 We’re grateful for the opportunity to pick his brain and learn more about how to run a successful Amazon shop.
-With the holidays quickly approaching, maintaining stellar performance on Amazon will be crucial to winning as many sales as possible.
+With the holidays quickly approaching, maintaining stellar performance across all areas of operations, including inventory management on Amazon, will be crucial to winning as many sales as possible.
 To learn more about how Pat and CPC Strategy help Amazon sellers strategically grow their businesses, visit their site and follow them on Twitter and Facebook.